-The Group's audit and review reports, as applicable, based upon the BRSA Accounting and Reporting Regulations for 2013, 2014, 2015 and the first quarter of 2016 include a qualification about a free provision allocated by the Group for the purpose of the conservatism principle applied by the Group considering the possible result of negative circumstances that might arise from any changes in economic or market conditions.
+The Group's audit and review reports, as applicable, based upon BRSA Principles for 2012, 2013, 2014 and the first quarter of 2015 include a qualification about a free provision allocated by the Group for the purpose of the conservatism principle applied by the Group considering the possible result of negative circumstances that might arise from any changes in economic or market conditions.
 The Group might have similar qualifications in the future.
 The auditor's statements on such qualification can be found in its letters attached to each of such BRSA Financial Statements.
 The independent auditors' reports for the IFRS Financial Statements incorporated by reference herein also include a qualification about a free provision allocated by the Group for the same purposes.

-The audit or review reports for both consolidated and unconsolidated financial statements prepared in accordance with the BRSA Accounting and Reporting Regulations for the first quarter of 2016 and the full years ended December 31, 2015, 2014 and 2013 include: (a) a qualification related to the free provision as of March 31, 2016 amounting to TL 800 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (b) a qualification related to the free provision as of December 31, 2015 amounting to TL 800 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (c) a qualification related to the free provision as of December 31, 2014 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (d) a qualification related to the free provision as of December 31, 2013 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, and (d) a qualification related to the free provision as of December 31, 2013 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods.
+The audit or review reports for both consolidated and unconsolidated financial statements prepared in accordance with BRSA Principles for the first quarter of 2015 and the full years ended December 31, 2014, 2013 and 2012 include: (a) a qualification related to the free provision as of March 31, 2015 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (b) a qualification related to the free provision as of December 31, 2014 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (c) a qualification related to the free provision as of December 31, 2013 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (c) a qualification related to the free provision as of December 31, 2013 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, and (d) a qualification related to the free provision as of December 31, 2012 amounting to TL 1,000 million allocated by the Bank's management, TL 950 million of which had been recognized as an expense in prior periods, and (d) a qualification related to the free provision as of December 31, 2012 amounting to TL 1,000 million allocated by the Bank's management, TL 950 million of which had been recognized as an expense in prior periods with the balance being charged to the income statement as an expense in that period.
 See also the audit or review reports for the consolidated and unconsolidated BRSA Financial Statements in the BRSA Financial Statements incorporated by reference herein.
 The Bank's management expects that similar qualifications will be included in the corresponding audit or review reports for future fiscal periods.

 Such provisions might be reversed, re-allocated or increased by the Group in future periods, which might cause the Group's net profit to be higher or lower in future periods than it otherwise would be in the absence of such reversal, re-allocation or increase.
-These provisions do not impact the Group's level of tax.
+These provisions do not impact the Group's level of tax or its capitalization ratios.